mcu-tools/mcuboot/docs/readme-zephyr.md

 memory (mass erase) or only the sectors where the bootloader resides prior to programming the bootloader image itself.

-## Building Applications for the bootloader
+## Building applications for the bootloader

 In addition to flash partitions in DTS, some additional configuration is required to build applications for MCUboot.